Flatfeet Specialist

 3. Pay attention to any pain or difficulty in maintaining this position.

 Another simple way to test for flatfeet at home is the “wet footprint test.”
 You need to wet the soles of your feet and stand on a flat surface like a piece of paper.
-If your footprint shows a complete outline without an arch, you likely have the condition.
+If your footprint shows a complete outline without an arch, you likely have this condition.

 How are Flatfeet Treated?